 Smoked Goat Haunch Recipe

 Start by raising the lid and grill grate all the way up so you have plenty of working space.
 Get a good bed of coals going and set logs in an inverted pyramid.
 This way, as the logs burn, they feed into the fire.
-For our coals, we used lump charcoal from Rockwood to get things started.
+For our coals, we used lump charcoal to get things started.

 You'll see in our video that we do a side by side roast with this goat.
 One haunch is unflavored, just the real deal.
 For the other we are going to whisk together some olive oil and our Bearded Butcher Blend Cajun Seasoning to add a kick of spicy flavor.
 We use a mop brush, but you can use a regular brush or even your hands to get a good, even layer.